MLB playoff odds: Best bets for Astros-Yankees, Padres-Phillies

 Class is back in session!

-Here are my favorite bets for Saturday's games, with odds via FOX Bet (all times ET).
+Here are my favorite bets for Sunday's games, with odds via FOX Bet (all times ET).

 Edward Egros is a sports analytics broadcaster/writer, a sports betting analyst, a data scientist and an adjunct professor of statistics at Pepperdine University.
 These passions have led him to become a cold brew aficionado.
 Edward previously worked in local television, notably at the Fox affiliate in Dallas covering the Rangers, Cowboys and high school football.
 Follow him on Twitter @EdWithSports.